Milton Keynes Wills, Trusts & Probate Solicitors

 - Working closely with a number of charity clients on legacy administration matters.

-For further information about our Milton Keynes wills, trusts and probate solicitors, contact Rachel Wos, Senior Associate at Freeths, on 0845 030 5819 or submit a secure enquiry form.
+For further information about our Milton Keynes wills, trusts and probate solicitors, contact Charlotte Digby, Director at Freeths, on 0345 030 5819 or submit a secure enquiry form.

 “I’m not sure what I would do without all of you at Freeths both in the past and now.
 The people involved are such nice people.”